Table of Contents

 Using EPA's Office of Pesticide Programs database, California's Department of Pesticide Regulation has developed query forms for OPP's Registered and Cancelled Pesticide Product Database, OPP's Chemical Ingredients Database (Chemical Nomenclature, Current Products & Registrants), and OPP's Company Information Database.

-Recognition and Management of Pesticide Poisonings, Routt Reigart and James Roberts, 5th edition, U.S. Environmental Protection Agency, March 1999.
+Recognition and Management of Pesticide Poisonings, James R. Roberts and J. Routt Reigart, 6th Edition.
+U.S. Environmental Protection Agency, June, 2013.

 Signs and Symptoms of Pesticide Poisoning, Larry D. Schulze, Clyde L. Ogg, and Edward F. Vitzthum, University of Nebraska Cooperative Extension.
 EC97-2505-A